Attorneys and Staff

 lana@mitsuyamaandrebman.com

 Lana graduated from Roosevelt High School and attended Leeward Community College.
-She has worked in the legal field for over ten years (and loves it).
+She has worked in the legal field for over fifteen years (and loves it).
 She is the mother of two boys and a fur baby named Daisy.
 In her spare time she loves to travel to Japan and collect Hello Kitty everything.

 Larena Bustillos, Paralegal